 - Break the chocolate into squares and place in the microwave on full power for 30 seconds.
-Remove from the microwave and give the chocolate a stir with a spoon (it won’t be melted yet).
+Remove from the microwave and give the chocolate a stir with a spoon (it won't be melted yet).
 Replace in the microwave and give it another 30 seconds.
 I found that was sufficient for my 900-watt microwave.
 If your microwave has a different wattage you may need to adjust the time, but be careful not to over-cook.
-After the second 30 second burst, heat for 10 seconds at a time until the chocolate is melted.
+After the second 30-second burst, heat for 10 seconds at a time until the chocolate is melted.

-- You can also put the chocolate into a heat-proof bowl and place it over a pan of boiling water.
+- You could also put the chocolate into a heat-proof bowl and place it over a pan of boiling water.
 Stir until melted, but be careful not to allow water to get into the chocolate or it will form lumps that will not melt.

 - Sandwich the biscuits together using the melted chocolate.

 - If you find some of your biscuits turned out larger than expected, just spread chocolate on one side and let it set.
 They are just as delicious served single as they are doubled-up.